Information about your duty free and shopping bag allowance when travelling through the airport

 All airlines flying from Manchester Airport allow you to take one bag of airport shopping on board along with your hand luggage.
 There’s now no reason not to take advantage of airport exclusives from your favourite brands or stock up on those last minute holiday essentials.
 Spotted something you can’t resist?
-Our Shop Now Collect on Return service means you can buy before you fly without having to struggle with the extra bags.
+Our Shop Now Collect on Return service means you can buy duty and tax free products at Manchester before you fly without having to struggle with the extra bags.
 Simply collect your shopping on your return journey, absolutely free.

 Go to the Green Channel if you have nothing to declare.